NajeenJoseph-06/KPMG/README.md

 - Adherence to formal writing guidelines
 - Sentence structure problems

-The app provides a **detailed compliance report** and suggests modifications to improve the document if necessary.
+The app provides a **detailed compliance report**  with compliance score and suggests modifications to improve the document if necessary.

 ### 1.2 Key Features
 - **File Upload:** Supports **PDF, DOCX, and DOC** file formats.
 - **Text Extraction:** Extracts text from uploaded documents.
 - **Compliance Analysis:** Uses AI to analyze the document for English writing compliance.
+- **Compliance Score:** Assigns a numerical score based on the document's adherence to writing guidelines.
 - **Content Modification:** Provides AI-generated suggestions to correct issues found in the document.
 - **User-Friendly Interface:** Built using **Streamlit**, offering an intuitive and interactive experience.
 - **File Management:** Automatically cleans up user files older than 1 hour to manage storage.